munificent/game-programming-patterns/book/event-queue.markdown

 I've used "event" and "message" interchangeably so far because it mostly doesn't matter.
-You get the same decoupling and aggregation abilities regardless of what you're stuffing in the queue.
+You get the same decoupling and aggregation abilities regardless of what you're stuffing in the queue, but there are some conceptual differences.

  *  **If you queue events:**